Destruction of the interstellar dust by a supernova: Introduction

 \section{Introduction}

-Destruction efficiency of the interstellar dust by supernovae type II (SNII) shocks \citep[][and references therein]{Barlow1978,Draine1979b,Draine1979a} compared to the dust production by planetary nebulae, red giant and supergiants, carbon star winds and SNII \citep[see][]{Draine2009} increases the tension between the theoretical estimates and observed dust masses the Milky Way interstellar medium \citep[][]{Draine2009}.
+Destruction efficiency of the interstellar dust by supernovae type II (SNII) shocks \citep[][and references therein]{Barlow1978,Draine1979b,Draine1979a} increases the tension between the theoretical estimates of the dust production (by planetary nebulae, red giant and supergiants, carbon star winds and SNII) and observed dust masses in the Milky Way interstellar medium \citep[see][]{Draine2009}.
 A disbalance between the dust destruction and its replenishment is challenging not only for our Galaxy, but also for dust-rich submillimetre galaxies at low and high redshifts \citep[e.g.][and others]{Morgan2003,Dwek2007,Michalowski2010a,Michalowski2010b,Santini2010,Gall2011,Valiante2011,Rowlands2014}.

 The dust budget in galaxies is far from being understood \citep[see for recent discussion in][]{Mattsson2021,Kirchschlager2022,Peroux2023,Schneider2024,Shchekinov2025gal}.
 Several mechanisms were proposed to reduce the dust destruction efficiency, including dust-to-gas decoupling \citep[][]{Hopkins2016,Mattsson2019,Mattsson2022}, thermal instability in the SN ejecta \citep{Shchekinov2025jcap} and SN shock propagation in a clumpy medium \citep{Dedikov2025na,Scheffler2026}.